“The problems of racial injustice and economic injustice cannot be solved without a radical redistribution of political and economic power.”

 King’s dream was one of a radical new America, in which structural power imbalances could be dismantled and replaced with a society centered around social, political and economic equality.
 In that same 1967 speech, King issued deep critiques of capitalism and materialism, placing them on par with militarism and racism in terms of their destructive impact on American society.

 Contemporary reflections on King’s legacy often neglect to mention these critiques, crafting a sanitized version of his message that is easily embraced by political officials who embody so much of what he fought against.

-Still, countless players on the political right have followed Trump’s lead, lavishing praise on King while simultaneously working to dismantle his achievements.
+Still, countless players on the political right have followed Trump’s lead, lavishing praise on King while simultaneously working to dismantle the achievements of him and his contemporaries in the Civil Rights Movement.
 Speaker Paul Ryan issued a statement this morning in which he commended King for his commitment to democracy.
 Ron Paul called King “one of my heroes” less than a year after telling MSNBC’s Chris Matthews that he would not have voted in favor of the Civil Rights Act of 1964.
 New Gingrich has regularly tweeted about his admiration for King while also arguing that the government should reinstate poll tests.

 Part of this dissonance is explained by the collective revision of civil rights history that Americans have undertaken in recent years.
 Gary Younge, who has written extensively on King’s legacy, reflected in the Nation four years ago that the March on Washington, despite its unpopularity at the time, “is hailed not as a dramatic moment of mass, multiracial dissidence, but as a jamboree in Benetton Technicolor, exemplifying the nation’s unrelenting progress toward its founding ideals.”